Your blog depends upon traffic for its success.

 You need to monitor the traffic, to watch for problems.
 You use a visitor meter, to monitor the traffic numbers, and objectively watch for problems.

-Most visitor meters give you a bare minimum of diagnostic information - what pages / posts were read, what URLs were they read from, and similar demographic information about your visitors.
+Most visitor logs and meters give you a bare minimum of diagnostic information - what pages / posts were read, what URLs were they read from, and similar demographic information about your visitors.

 If you want to proactively watch for problems, that can cause your visitor meters to show changes, you use the diagnostic tools in Google Webmaster Tools.